-Holiday Posts Are Timely and Relevant
+Holiday Social Media Posts Are Timely and Relevant

 One of the biggest challenges facing a social media marketer is the creation of content that has context.
-That is, it is delivered to the right person, at the right time, via the right channel.
-And, it has the right message.
+That is, it is delivered to the right person, at the right time, via the right channel, and has the right message.
 We’ve all heard of brands who get too aggressive with their autoposter and let a “Merry Christmas” post slip through in March.
 That’s a bad sign to your audience that you are not engaged and not paying attention to what you’re posting.
 That’s why it’s important to post holiday messages in a timely manner.
 Don’t be too early or too late.
 You can certainly post teasers leading up to a holiday promotion, but don’t jump the gun on your powerful holiday post.

 And, don’t miss an opportunity to promote a fun holiday in between national holidays.

 Another important thing to remember about holiday social posts is that the same post doesn’t work every year.
-For instance, if the current Pokémon Go explosion is still a thing come Labor Day, feel free to create a related post telling people to go out on their day off and find Pikachu.
+For instance, if the current Pokémon Go explosion is still a thing come Labor Day, feel free to create a related post telling Facebook followers to go out on their day off and find Pikachu.
 Next year?
 Probably not a good idea.

 Why else are holiday posts so important?

-Holiday Posts are Sharable
+Holiday Social Media Posts are Sharable

-People love to share holiday posts.
+People love to share holiday spirit posts.
 The Best Friend’s day post below encourages users to tag their friends.
 That increases engagement and, ultimately, can increase page likes.
 A caveat – no social post is shareable without: